asaCurry/prescriber-point/README.md

 ### Why Anthropic Claude?

-**Decision**: Chose Anthropic Claude 3.5 Sonnet over other AI providers **Rationale**:
+**Decision**: Chose Anthropic Claude 4 Sonnet **Rationale**:

-- **Medical Accuracy**: Claude excels at medical content generation with better understanding of clinical contexts
-- **Safety**: Built-in safety measures prevent harmful medical advice generation
-- **Consistency**: More reliable output quality for healthcare professional content
-- **Context Understanding**: Superior ability to process complex FDA label data
+Claude 4 Sonnet works well for medical data enrichment because it can pull key details from complex text and organize them in useful ways while balancing complexity to response time.
+Additionally, it has built in medical safeguard and will avoid providing overly optimistic medical advice or suggestions.
+It’s reliable for handling sensitive information and adds helpful context to raw data.
+Still, a model built specifically for medical use would usually be more accurate and better aligned with clinical standards.

 ### Model Context Protocol (MCP) Integration